dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-4.md

 ### Submissions

-> __Disclaimer__: We will not use submissions for any commercial purposes.
+> We will not use submissions for any commercial purposes.
 However, we can use the submissions for educational purposes.

-The baseline we will be measuring against is Skylake client CPU (e.g. Intel Core i7-6700) with 64-bit Linux and Clang 10 compiler used with options '-ffast-math -O3 -march=core-avx2'.
+The baseline we will be measuring against is Skylake client CPU (e.g. Intel Core i7-6700) with 64-bit Linux and Clang 10 compiler used with options `-ffast-math -O3 -march=core-avx2`.

 We conduct performance challenges via Denis' mailing list, so it's a good idea to [subscribe](https://mailchi.mp/4eb73720aafe/easyperf) (if you haven't already) if you would like to submit your solution.
 The benchmark consists of a single file, so you can just send the modified `canny_source.c` source file via email to [Ivica](https://johnysswlab.com/contact/) or [Denis](https://easyperf.net/contact/).
-The general rules and guidelines for submissions are described here [here]({{ site.url }}/blog/2019/02/02/Performance-optimization-contest#q7-how-should-the-submission-look-like).
+The general rules and guidelines for submissions are described [here]({{ site.url }}/blog/2019/02/02/Performance-optimization-contest#q7-how-should-the-submission-look-like).
 We also ask you to provide textual description of all the transformations you have made.
 It will be much easier for us to analyze your submission.

 **We are collecting submissions until 28th February 2021.**